Maricode-40/improved-panda-game-reload/README.md

 ### Features

-HTML canvas element as container for graphics, then using a script for the drawing.
+HTML Canvas element as container for graphics, then using a script for the drawing.

-→ play area with the panda (player), spour water (obstacle), and yatch (goal).
+→ play area with the panda (player), spour water (obstacle), and yatch (goal), Retro effect.

  → game-over message
  → easy instructions

 CSS3 handles the layout and visuals: Background gradient for the water/sky Panda, boat, and fountain displayed as images (background: url ( ...) )

-Positioning: Flex, rAF , TOTAL_LAPS, responsivness.
+Positioning: Flex, Grid rAF , TOTAL_LAPS, responsivness.

 JavaScript manages the game logic: